 Steel windows boast a sleek, modern look.
 They've been used by architects for generations in numerous residential and commercial settings.
-And despite their beauty and longevity, we count only three (three!) active steel window manufacturers in the United States.
+But despite their beauty and longevity, we count only three (three!) active steel window manufacturers in the United States.
 Notably, one of those manufacturers did work at Bill Gates’ house.

-Steel windows are an underappreciated design component for architecture.
+Steel windows are an underappreciated design concept for architecture.
 It's time we address this injustice.

 Steel Window Designs: A modern beauty

 Check out any contemporary style website or magazine.
 You may notice sleek, clean lines are well received within luxury home and commercial building designs.

-Steel offers a modern, rich aesthetic that other materials --- like wood, vinyl or aluminum --- simply can’t reach.
+Steel offers a modern, rich aesthetic that other materials --- like wood, vinyl or aluminum --- simply cannot replicate.
 Steel makes your design unique (memorable!) -- and capable of making a bold statement (rather than no statement).

 Steel windows offer narrow sight lines -- perhaps their most striking feature.
 The amount of undisturbed light they let in can enhance the rest of your building, too, by inviting a warm, pleasant vibe to a room.